dmccreary/donkeycar-notebooks/README.md

 1. View data in an f5 file (compressed file system in a zip format) HDF5 format https://en.wikipedia.org/wiki/Hierarchical_Data_Format1.
 List models and model sizes
 1. Show the layers in a model
 1. List model input parameters (image height and width)
-1. Test model with a given image (returns the predicted throttle and steering)
+1. Test model with a given image (returns the predicted throttle and steering) - key function!
 1. Show the areas of an image that the model pays attention to (hard)

 ## Existing Donkeycar Utilities